RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	archives	typically	are	housed	in	less	accessible means	of	storage,	many	times	on	tapes	kept	at	secure	external facilities.
 When	the	need	for	restoration	arises,	it	may	take	some	time for	archives	to	be	retrieved	and	restored.
 There	is	no	need	for	archives to	be	immediately	available,	and	the	contract	or	SLA	with	a	service provider	should	document	the	required	or	expected	restoration	times, ensuring	they	also	will	satisfy	any	regulatory	requirements.

-### Question # 45 - Which	of	the	following	data	protection	methodologies	maintains	theability	to	connect	back	values	to	the	original	values?
+### [tricky and important] Question # 45 - Which	of	the	following	data	protection	methodologies	maintains	the ability	to	connect	back	values	to	the	original	values?
 A.	Tokenization
 B.	Anonymization
 C.	Obfuscation